comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark.md

 - Python : easier to write, but it will be executed in Java in the end and now, overhead is only 10%

 Submit job with :
-- spark-shell, pyspark
+- spark-shell pyspark
-- submit to spark
+- `submit to spark`
 - Notebook (Zeppelin)

 ## Spark core